 - 1. In the master data library, open the control module type in the CFC editor. - 2.
-Select the icon for the control module type in the technological editor. - P - 3.
+Select the icon for the control module type in the technological editor. - 3.
 Select the "Insert new object" command from the shortcut menu.

-All available objects are shown in the shortcut menu.

-4. Select the "Command" or "Status" menu command.

-The selected object is inserted and displayed as an icon.
+All available objects are shown in the shortcut menu. - 4.
+Select the "Command" or "Status" menu command.
+The selected object is inserted and displayed as an icon. - Command - 1 - Status - -D D

-- Command

-Status

--a-